 Now as promised I will of course find a way to bring cake into the conversation….

-A couple of years ago I was doing a project around Mental Health in rural communities, part of which was around raising awareness and challenging some of those misconceptions and stereotypes, and during this work someone came in with a “depressed cake”.
+A couple of years ago I was doing a project around Mental Health in rural communities.
+Part of which was around raising awareness and challenging some of those misconceptions and stereotypes.
+During this work someone came in with a “depressed cake”.

 No I didn’t know what one was either but they were taking it to an event to make people think more about those living with Mental Health.